mickmioduszewski/stager/README.md

 It lets you reduce cognitive load by using conventions and reuse simple facilities like performance logging.

-This framework does not help with writing scripts that don't need to be portable or shared with other people.
+This framework does not help with writing scripts that don't need to be portable, shared with other people, or use a standard way of structuring project files.

+---

 ## Quick examples of value for the impatient